rbowsley/lamplighthelp/source/16-16-0_Change_the_Terms_Used_in_Lamplight.markdown

 The literal translator will translate an entire phrase as it appears in {{Lamplight}}.
 Each field and label is a "phrase" - for example "How do you want Lamplight to translate phrases?".
 You could enter this as a term to translate in the 'Additional translations' box above, and the label would be changed.

 ### Keyword translator
 The keywords listed on the translations page will often appear within other phrases (for example "Filter by workarea").
-The keyword "workarea" will often need to be translated on it's own within the rest of the phrase.
+The keyword "workarea" will often need to be translated on its own within the rest of the phrase.

 ### Which translator to use?